 - Set the overall Start and Goal

-Now, shown below, when we update our Dollar KR 1 to be 100, the overall objective doesn't progress.
-This is because the Objective was not set to binary.
+When we update our Dollar KR 1 to be 100, the overall objective doesn't progress.
+This is because the objective was not set to binary.
+See this example below.

 This means that we will need to also update the objective separately.